-Additive manufacturing is used as a manufacturing technique for a number of parts in the Bloodhound Supersonic Car, in particular the car nose cone and steering wheel have both been manufactured by 3D printing in Titanium.
+Additive manufacturing is used as a manufacturing technique for a number of parts in the Bloodhound LSR Car, in particular the car nose cone and steering wheel have both been manufactured by 3D printing in Titanium.

 This video resource produced by the Bloodhound Education Team provides a good introduction to the environmental and economic benefits of additive manufacturing over traditional subtractive manufacturing techniques.